(In Spanish) Planifique su visita al Museo. Lea esta información en español.

 The Museum has taken new precautions to ensure the health safety of everyone.

 - Ticket holders may arrive up to 15 minutes before or 45 minutes past their ticket time.
 Visitors may stay in the Museum until closing.
 There is no re-entry.

-- Visitors must enter the Museum via the ramp facing Washington Street, to the right of the Bamberger Entrance.
+- Enter the Museum via the ramp facing Washington Street, to the right of the Bamberger Entrance.
 The Bamberger Entrance is temporarily an exit only.

-- Please have your digital or printed ticket ready to show to our Visitor Experience Assistant.
+- Have your digital or printed ticket ready to show to our Visitor Experience Assistant.
 You can find your digital ticket(s) in your confirmation email, your Eventbrite tickets page, or via your Eventbrite app.
 Membership cards and other applicable IDs will be verified upon entry.

 - Everyone must have their temperature screened upon entry.
 Anyone with a temperature above 100.4°F will be asked to visit the Museum at a later date.